Enhanced Reconstruction of Sub-GeV Neutrinos Charged Current Interactions in LArTPC

 \section{Discussion}

-The recent emergence of Ref.~\cite{n_blip_reco_Wan}, which details neutron blip reconstruction and its utility in sub-GeV neutrino physics, underscores the growing community interest and the importance of low-energy hadronic signatures in LArTPCs.
+The recent work in Ref.~\cite{n_blip_reco_Wan}, which details neutron blip reconstruction and its utility in sub-GeV neutrino physics, underscores the growing community interest and the importance of low-energy hadronic signatures in LArTPCs.
 A comparative review of these two works is imperative to provide a more holistic view of the physics limits and the path toward realistic detector implementation.

-While aimed at a similar physics application, our neutrino direction reconstruction work is developed independently and highly complementary to the study presented in Ref.~\cite{n_blip_reco_Wan}.
+While aimed at a similar physics application, our neutrino direction reconstruction work is developed independently and is highly complementary to the study presented in Ref.~\cite{n_blip_reco_Wan}.
 Our study is designed as a first-principles physics analysis.
-By using energy deposits directly from \texttt{GEANT4} and applying fundamental detector threshold cuts on energy deposits—without convolving specific particle- or event-level energy resolutions—we establish the intrinsic physics limits on reconstruction performance.
-In contrast, Ref.~\cite{n_blip_reco_Wan} provides a vital bridge to experimental reality by employing a more sophisticated simulation of the MicroBooNE detector response and evaluating performance within the context of a realistic atmospheric neutrino flux.
-While we acknowledge the modeling uncertainties inherent in neutrino interactions and fluxes, our work prioritizes the fundamental reconstruction potential of the LAr medium itself.
+By using energy deposits directly from \texttt{GEANT4} and applying fundamental detector threshold cuts to these deposits, without convolving any particle- or event-level energy resolutions, we establish the intrinsic physics limits on reconstruction performance.
+In contrast, Ref.~\cite{n_blip_reco_Wan} employs a more sophisticated simulation of the MicroBooNE detector response and evaluates performance utilizing a realistic atmospheric neutrino flux.
+While we acknowledge the modeling uncertainties inherent in neutrino interactions and fluxes, our work prioritizes the fundamental reconstruction potential of a LArTPC.

-A key distinction lies in the treatment of the active volume.
-While Ref.~\cite{n_blip_reco_Wan} utilizes a localized one TPC volume, our study assumes an infinite LAr medium.
-This ensures that energy deposits are not truncated by detector boundaries, providing a complete accounting of the total neutrino energy profile deposited as charge and light signals, important for our study on energy reconstruction (\cref{sec:energy}) and charge separation (\cref{sec:separation}).
-Such an ideal containment study is also essential for informing the design and expectations of the future DUNE FD modules~\cite{DUNE_Phase2}.
+A key distinction lies in how the active volume is treated.
+While Ref.~\cite{n_blip_reco_Wan} utilizes a localized TPC volume, our study assumes an infinite LAr medium.
+This ensures that energy deposits are not truncated by detector boundaries, providing a complete accounting of the total neutrino energy profile deposited as charge and light signals, which is important for our study on energy reconstruction (\cref{sec:energy}) and charge separation (\cref{sec:separation}).
+Such an idealized containment study also serves as a useful benchmark for the design of future DUNE FD modules~\cite{DUNE_Phase2}.